Skip to main content

 1. There are three categories of rules you can select from the SELECT THE TYPE OF RULE drop-down menu on the General tab:

 • Agent schedule: This is the most basic rule type.
-It’s based on an agent/user’s schedule such as when an employee started work, if they are late at work, if a user is idle etc. The rule takes input from the Schedules you create for employees to determine when a user/agent is supposed to start/finish.
+It’s based on an agent/user’s schedule such as when an employee started work, if they are late at work, if a user is idle, etc. The rule takes input from the Schedules you create for employees to determine when a user/agent is supposed to start/finish.

 • Activity: Activity-based rules apply to majority of the monitored objects.
-With this type of rules, you can detect user and application activities.
+With this type of rule, you can detect user and application activities.
 For example, warn a user when they visit a gambling site, Or, stop them from copying a sensitive file to an external drive.

 • Content sharing: These rules are used to detect content or text inside an object.
-The object can be a file, a web page, text in an email or IM chat etc. These powerful rules can be used to prevent data exfiltration attempts such as, block transferring of a file when it contains credit card numbers; warn a user when they attempt to send emails containing sensitive keywords etc.
+The object can be a file, a web page, text in an email or IM chat, etc. These powerful rules can be used to prevent data exfiltration attempts such as, block transferring of a file when it contains credit card numbers, warn a user when they attempt to send emails containing sensitive keywords, etc.

-Note that Content sharing rule is available on Teramind DLP only..
+Note that Content sharing rule is available on Teramind DLP only.

 2. Optionally, you can assign tags to a rule to easily identify it or use them as filters (i.e. on the Risk or Alerts report).

 3. Once you select a rule type, you can then select the Types of Activity (for Activity-based rules) or Types of Content (for Content-based rules).
-You can select multiple activity or contents.
-If you select multiple activities/contents, the rule will trigger separately for each of the activity/content.
+You can select multiple activity types or contents.
+If you select multiple activities/contents, the rule will trigger separately for each of the activities/content.
 Note that, rules based on the Agent schedules do not have this section.

 Rule Schedule